huijing/huijing.github.io/_posts/2015-08-16-drupal-101-theming-with-gulp.md

   .pipe(browserSync.reload({stream:true})) // reload the stream
 });</code></pre>

     <p class="no-margin">We'll also want a task for our favourite drush command, <code>drush cc all</code>. <strong>Clearing cache</strong> is the Drupal equivalent of <em>"Did you turn it off and on again?"</em>.
 I don't know about you but if I had a dollar for every time I ran this command, I'd be sipping Piña coladas :cocktail: all day on a beach in the Caribbean :sunglasses: by now.
-If you aren't using Drush, you really should. <a href="http://localhost:1234/blog/team-drupal-development#installing-drush">Here’s</a> an earlier post on how to get set up with Drush.</p>
+If you aren't using Drush, you really should. <a href="{{ site.url }}/blog/team-drupal-development#installing-drush">Here’s</a> an earlier post on how to get set up with Drush.</p>
     <pre><code class="language-javascript">/**
  * @task clearcache
  * Clear all caches